MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/reconcile-bank-statements-advanced-bank-reconciliation.md

 ## Post customer and vendor payment journals from bank statements and reconciliation worksheets

-Feature "Generate customer and vendor payments from bank statement and reconciliation" is introduced in 10.0.36.
+Feature **Generate customer and vendor payments from bank statement and reconciliation** is introduced in 10.0.36.
 This feature provides feature enhancement on bank statement and reconciliation worksheet.
 User can post customer and vendor payment journals from selected bank statement lines directly.
 The posted customer and vendor payment journals will be automatically matched with the original bank statement lines in bank reconciliation worksheet.

 To use this feature, you should first configure the **default customer payment journal name** and **default vendor payment journal name** on **Reconciliation** fast tab on **bank account** setup form.
 Then select required bank statement lines on either bank statement form or bank reconciliation worksheet form, click **Generate payment journal** button to trigger the payment journal generation and posting.